electrumalt/electrum-doge-server/README.md

-Electrum-IXC-server for the Electrum-IXC client
+Electrum-DOGE-server for the Electrum-DOGE client
 ===============================================

   * Author: Thomas Voegtlin (ThomasV on the bitcointalk forum)